Entry requirements for Indonesia

 If you only want to be taken from one place to another, you can take a cab or make use of the apps Grab or Gojek (similar to Uber).

 On websites like Civitatis or GetYourGuide, it is possible to book organized tours to different areas of Bali.
 Also, it is possible to book a custom tour, in which you can choose all the stops that you want to do.

 Other tips to visit Bali in 10 days

 I hope that this post about what to see in Bali in 10 days has been very useful to you in organizing your visit to this incredible Indonesian island.
-If you have any questions, I encourage you to leave a comment or write me an email.
+If you have any questions, I encourage you to leave a comment or email me.
 Until next time, travelers!